 Breakfast was flawless, it was an impressive spread, some may say a feast!
 We were treated to fresh fruits, cured meats, cheese, smoked salmon, eggs made to order, hot buffet options, cereals, pastries, cakes and much more.
 The waiters were highly attentive, they even remembered our food choices from the previous day and were on hand to provide anything we requested.

-The location of the Tivoli Carvoeiro Resort is about a 10 minute walk from the town centre.
-The town is small but lovely, it has restaurants, cafes, local shops and leads to Carvoeiro beach (Praia do Carvoeiro).
+The location of the Tivoli Carvoeiro hotel is about a 10 minute walk from the town centre.
+The town is small but lovely, it has restaurants, cafes, local shops and leads to Carvoeiro beach (Praia de Carvoeiro).
 We visited 2 main beaches on our trip and both were fairly small but charming with gold sandy beaches, surrounded by picturesque cliffs and caves.

 The boardwalk looks like it goes on forever but it’s not bad at all once you're on it - so don’t be put off by the length of it as you see it twisting and turning in the distance!
 It’s a pleasant, short stroll along the ocean and leads to the town centre by the beach.